higorblands/DRF-API-Example/README.md

-# DRF-API- RESTFul API for management courses with View
+# DRF-API-RESTFul API for management courses with View

 ### Some Case Scenarios